dbudzik/project9_SHM/manuscript.md

 <em>Figure 3.5: Visualization of the overall data.</em>
 <p>

 The mean for all the sensors is very close to 0, which may indicate normalized normal distribution.
 Also, the standard deviation is not equal to 1 for any of the sensors, but a close value to 0 too.
 These characteristics are present for normal distributions of narrow dispersion.

 In the case of undamaged dataset, the standard deviation values of the fourth floor are the largest among all floors.
 This indicates a flexibility in the structure as the dynamic response took place.
-Another very interesting fact that we can learn from the previous tables is how the maximum value of 0.01 takes place at two sensors in the 4 story, and the sensor located at the center for the 1st and 2nd floor.
+Another very interesting fact that we can learn from the previous tables is how the maximum value of 0.01 takes place at two sensor in the 4 story, and the sensor located at the center for the 1st and 2nd floor.
 The absence of this value at the 3rd floor may indicate an anomaly.
 This value stays constant after the structure is considered damaged for the sensors located at the center of the second and fourth floor.

 **Checking head, tail of data**

 <img src="images/undamagedstats.JPG" width="300"/>
 </p>
 <p>
-<em>Figure 3.6: Histogram of undamaged acceleration values at each sensor</em>
+<em>Figure 3.6: Histogram of undamaged acceleration values at each sensor..</em>
 <p>

 In the case of the undamaged dataset, all the graphs show normal distribution.
 However, they are not centered with an exact mean of value 0.
 Instead,

 - Sensors located at the west side of the structure are skewed to the right in the first and fourth floor while the second and third floor are skewed to the left.
 - Sensors located at the center of the structure behave symmetrically.
 The first and third floor have bell-shaped distribution with a mean of 0.
 The second and fourth floor are lightly skewed in opposite directions.
 - Sensors located at the east side of the structure are all skewed except the one located at the second floor.
-The sensor at the 4th floor captured the most out of plane behavior as the '4th_story_03' sensor is significantly skewed to the left.
+The sensor at the 4th floor captured the most out of plane behavior as the '4th_story_03' sensor is significatly skewed to the left.

 <img src="images/damagedstats.JPG" width="300"/>
 </p>
 <p>
 <em>Figure 3.7: Histogram of damaged acceleration values at each sensor.</em>
 <p>
 For the case of damage condition, the normal distribution is not as smooth as shown for the undamaged condition.
 This behavior matches with the physical phenomenon that took place as the acceleration of the sensors will tend to be more extreme if the structure is damaged.

 - The first floor endured the most extreme values as the base is not static anymore during excitation.
 The three sensors are skewed to the right.
 - The second and third floor has similar behavior since the center sensor is still normally distributed with mean very close to 0 and sensors on the west and east side are skewed to the left.
-- The fourth floor now shows the most centered behavior.
-However, it is important to recall the statistical characteristics such as standard deviation.
+- The fourth floor now shows the most ccentered behavior.
+However, it is importqant to recall the statistical characteristics such as standard deviation.
 Now the 4th-floor values are significantly wider.

-## 3.3 Exploring the dataframe that contains the undamaged condition
+## 3.3 Exploring the dataframe that contains the undamaged condition**

 Previously, we explored some characteristics of the undamaged dataset.
-Then, the dataset has been arranged and tidied to finally observe how there was a large among of non-available data points, which can be observed in the last row (index number > time_sec)
+Then, the dataset has been arranged and tidied to finally observe how there was a large amoung of non-available data points, which can be observed in the last row (index number > time_sec)

 **Is the change in acceleration always the same?**

 For the following inspection, recall that data acquisition was started several seconds after the excitation was turned on to ensure that the system had reached a steady state condition during the shaker testing.
 <img src="images/undacc13.JPG" width="300"/>
 </p>
 <p>
 <em>Figure 3.8: Changes in acceleration during the undamaged condition for the first and second floor.</em>
 <p>

 <img src="images/undacc34.JPG" width="300"/>
 </p>